Nine years ago, at the age of seventeen, I had brain surgery to remove a tumor the size of a golf ball.

 These words went live over to (in)courage this morning.
 I’d love for you to click over and leave a comment.

 If you’re walking a road you wouldn’t have chosen while waiting for dawn to break, I wrote a book with you in mind.
 With honesty and vulnerability, I share from the messy middle.
-My hope is that Even If Not: Living, Loving, and Learning in the in Between will encourage you right where you are — before there’s a bow to wrap the story up.
+My hope is that will encourage you right where you are — before there’s a bow to wrap the story up.